Grand Teton Weather - Climbing Decision Support Page

 https://en.wikipedia.org/wiki/Lapse_rate

 The above graphic illustrating the lapse rate is used to estimate the worst-case scenario for falling temperatures while climbing.
 The atmosphere can include both dry and moist adiabatic conditions at the same time.
 For example, moist clouds can sit above hot dry air.
 And the moist lapse rate (3.3 °F/1,000 ft) can vary while the dry lapse rate is pretty constant (5.4 °F per 1,000 ft).
 There are obvious exceptions to our lapse rate calculations.
 Inversions are one example.
 They happen when heavy dense cold air gets trapped under the less dense hot air.
-Temperature inversions can have a 40°F spread between the valley floor and 10,000' during the winter.
+Temperature inversions can have a 40°F spread between the valley floor and upper elevations during the winter.
 Summer inversions are typically limited to overnight or early-morning hours and they rarely have large temperature spreads.

-We now consider 12 to 14°F to be the worst-case temperature difference under clear skies between the Lower Saddle and the summit (about a 2175ft difference in elevation).
-We don't know how accurate the Saddle's temperature readings are, nor a exact lapse rate, so we give ourselves some wiggle room on the worst-case scenario.
-An average of 8°F was the difference used by the National Weather Service back when they provided a forecast for both.
+The worst-case temperature difference under clear skies between the Lower Saddle and the summit should be near 12°F. We don't know how accurate the Saddle's temperature readings are, nor a exact lapse rate, so give yourselves some wiggle room on the worst-case scenario.

 https://vimeo.com/267618536